nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nano-Fibrillar:** Pertaining to the structure or properties of nano-fibers.

-### Expanded Definition and Usage\nNano-fibers are critical in advancing technologies that require lightweight, high-strength, and high-surface-area materials.
+### Expanded Definition and Usage:
+Nano-fibers are critical in advancing technologies that require lightweight, high-strength, and high-surface-area materials.
 In the medical field, their use in creating scaffolds allows for better cell integration and tissue regeneration.
 In environmental applications, nano-fibers enhance the efficiency of filters to remove finer particles and pathogens from air and water.
 Additionally, their incorporation into clothing and textiles adds features like moisture wicking, antibacterial properties, and UV protection.